Buying Guide to Outdoor Propane Heaters

 Consider the following factors:

-• Insulation Quality: Poor insulation may necessitate a higher BTU heater.
+• Insulation Quality: If you have poor insulation, you may need a larger BTU heater.

 Top 5 Best Outdoor Propane Heaters in Australia: Stay Warm in Style